Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes

 \subsection{A new problem: Fermat's principle for arbitrary arrival curves}

 In optics, Fermat's principle is a variational principle for light rays.
-Its formulations in general relativity, as e.g. in \cite{Kovner90, Pe90, GiMaPi02, Perlic04}, involves a prescribed event (a point $p$ on the Lorentzian manifold $L$ modelling the spacetime, which represents the event of light reception), the world-line of a light source (a timelike injective curve $\tau\colon (a,b)\to L$), intersecting the causal past of $p$, an {\em ``arrival time functional''} (the proper time in which the light source emitted the light signals), some matter distribution (one or more galaxies, dark matter, etc., encoded in the spacetime metric $g$) between the source and the observer responsible for the bending of light and, thus, for the multiple images effect.\footnote{Some causality conditions, as global hyperbolicity or stable causality are also usually assumed for Morse theory of light rays, compare e.g. \cite{Uhlenb75, GiMaPi98}.} From a geometric point of view, this configuration is equivalent to the case to be considered here when the light source emits the signals at a given event $p$ and the timelike curve $\tau$, intersecting the causal future of $p$, is the world line of an observer (so that, the name ``arrival time functional'' is justified).
-From the properties of chronological and causal futures, it is easy to check that if there exists a lightlike (or causal) curve where the absolute maximum or minimum arrival time to $\tau$ is achieved, this curve must be a lightlike pregeodesic.
-This is a consequence of the fact that the arrival point would be horismotically related to $p$ and this would hold even if $\tau$ is not timelike.
-However, Fermat's principle states that the set of critical points of the arrival time is equal to the set of lightlike pregeodesics connecting $p$ and $\tau$ and the timelike character of $\tau$ is required then.
+Its formulations in general relativity, as e.g. in \cite{Kovner90, Pe90, GiMaPi02, Perlic04}, involve a prescribed event (a point $p$ on the Lorentzian manifold $L$ modeling the spacetime, which represents the event of light reception), the world-line of a light source (a timelike injective curve $\alpha\colon (a,b)\to L$), intersecting the causal past of $p$, an {\em ``arrival time functional''} (the proper time in which the light source emitted the light signals). \bw If \ew some matter distribution (one or more galaxies, dark matter, etc., encoded in the spacetime metric $g$) \bw is present \ew between the source and the observer, \soutE{responsible for} \bw it can cause \ew the bending of light \soutE{and, thus,} \bw producing then the so-called {\em gravitational lensing} \ew \soutE{for the multiple images effect}.\footnote{Some causality conditions, as global hyperbolicity or stable causality are also usually assumed for Morse theory of light rays, \bw often used in the study of gravitational lensing by variational methods, \ew compare e.g. \cite{Uhlenb75, GiMaPi98}.} From a geometric point of view, this configuration is equivalent to the case to be considered here when the light source emits the signals at a given event $p$ and the timelike curve $\alpha$, intersecting the causal future of $p$, is the world line of an observer (so that, the name ``arrival time functional'' is justified).
+From the properties of chronological and causal futures, it is easy to check that if there exists a lightlike (or causal) curve where the absolute maximum or minimum arrival time to $\alpha$ is achieved, this curve must be a lightlike pregeodesic.
+This is a consequence of the fact that the arrival point would be horismotically related to $p$ and this would hold even if $\alpha$ is not timelike.
+However, Fermat's principle states that the set of critical points of the arrival time is equal to the set of lightlike pregeodesics connecting $p$ and $\alpha$ and the timelike character of $\alpha$ is required then.